firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 }
 ```

+### Populate instance with embeddings

-3. Create a `.env` file in the root directory and add the following environment variables:
+1. Create a `.env` file in the root directory and add the following environment variables:

 a.
 The region for Amazon Bedrock as `REGION`